-Study visits are a core component of the Clean Fossil and Alternative Fuels Energy MSc programme – and a unique opportunity to get out of the lecture hall and gain first-hand experience of real industrial solutions in power generation, mining, boiler construction, waste managing, energy storage and more.
+Study visits are a core component of the MSc Energy Transition and a unique opportunity to get out of the lecture hall and gain first-hand experience of real industrial solutions in power generation, mining, boiler construction, waste managing, energy storage and more.

-Each visit gives you the chance to engage with the potential hosts of your internship and thesis – and even a possible employer.
+Each visit also gives you the chance to engage with senior engineers and executives – potential internship hosts, thesis mentors or even future employer.

 You will visit 10 different facilities during your first year in Poland, and one during your second year in Portugal.

 The current programme of study visits is as follows:

 Known for its size, modern approach to technology, and its commitment to environmental protection, the Bełchatów lignite mine is responsible for approximately 20 per cent of electricity in Poland.
 The study visit to the Bałchatów lignite mine gives you essential insights into the economic and environmental factors of fossil fuel extraction.

 Bełchatów Power Plant: renewable energy from biomass combustion